 Failing to comply with the statute of limitations deadline can have harsh consequences for your claim.
 You will be most likely barred from pursuing your lawsuit, and your complaint would be dismissed by the judge.

-Don’t Wait to Retain an Experienced Car Accident Attorney
+Don’t Wait to Retain an Experienced Car Crash Attorney

 Even though you have three years from the date of your accident to file your lawsuit, it would be a mistake to wait before contacting an experienced car accident attorney.
 Ideally, you should retain an attorney as soon as possible after your collision.
 This will allow him to obtain evidence that may be lost if you wait too long, including third-party witness statements and surveillance video that may have recorded your crash.
 In addition, he can handle all your communications with the insurance adjuster and help you avoid common mistakes that victims often make when they delay hiring a lawyer.